-As workplaces continue to evolve, commercial developers, owners, and managers have taken notice.
+As workplaces evolve, commercial developers, owners, and managers have taken notice.
 Many have adjusted their commercial buildings to account for current and future tenants’ evolving needs.

 As a result, commercial developers and owners must remain vigilant.
-Otherwise, they risk facing new competition, lower price-per-square foot, and higher vacancies.
-It’s no longer just about price and location — it’s now about providing an experience your tenants will pay and stay for.
+Otherwise, they risk facing new competition, lower price-per-square-foot, and higher vacancies.
+But it’s no longer just about price and location — it’s now about providing an incredible tenant experience that people will pay and stay for.

 If you’re responsible for facing these changes head-on, continue reading this post.
 You’ll discover strategies for delivering an exceptional tenant experience and emerging with top-dollar, multi-year leases.

 - How industry competition affects tenant experience

 - How to create an amazing tenant experience

 Tenant experience refers to the working experience of a tenant or employee in a commercial building.
 It covers a wide range of experiences, from the building’s amenities to the feeling of community and employee wellbeing.
 Creating a positive tenant experience involves making the building a comfortable, productive place where employees enjoy working.

 Today, employees want a different workplace than they wanted even just one year ago.
 Modern tenants expect a workplace that not only satisfies but also inspires a workforce that’s always connected to the world around them.
 They want a workplace that allows for greater flexibility, enables third-party services, and includes top-tier amenities.

 More than ever, tenants believe the workplace experience increases employee satisfaction, which increases the employer’s ability to recruit and retain top-tier talent.